CEED/libCEED/examples/fluids/index.rst

 where parameter :math:`\bm{\tau} \in \mathbb R^{3\times 3}` is an intrinsic time/space scale matrix.

-Currently, this demo provides two types of problems/physical models that can be selected at run time via the option ``-problem``.
+Currently, this demo provides three types of problems/physical models that can be selected at run time via the option ``-problem``.
-One is the problem of the transport of energy in a uniform vector velocity field, called the :ref:`problem-advection` problem, and the other one is the so called :ref:`problem-density-current` problem.
+:ref:`problem-advection`, the problem of the transport of energy in a uniform vector velocity field, :ref:`problem-euler-vortex`, the exact solution to the Euler equations, and the so called :ref:`problem-density-current` problem.

 .. _problem-advection: